 All pregnant students must comply with the standard radiation monitoring requirements and in addition, use a direct reading pocket alarm dosimeter.
-The event of a radiation occurrence to a student may result in a delay of completion of the student's student's studies
+The event of a radiation occurrence to a student may result in a delay of completion of the student's studies.

-5.2.11 Registration with the Professional Board
+5.2.1 I Registration with the Professional Board